Dennis Hutchings: Ex-soldier denies attempted murder

 Mr Hutchings, from Cornwall, is an ex-member of the Life Guards regiment.

-The Diplock-style, non-jury trial which opened at the Crown Court sitting in Belfast on Monday is expected to last up to four weeks.
+The Diplock-style, non-jury trial before Mr Justice O'Hara opened at the Crown Court in Belfast on Monday and is expected to last up to four weeks.

+It will sit for three days each week to allow Mr Hutchings, diagnosed as suffering from an incurable chronic kidney disease, to receive on-going treatment.

 Mr Hutchings, who was accompanied to court by Conservative MP Johnny Mercer, appeared in the dock wearing his military medals.

-Opening the case against him, a prosecution lawyer said John Patrick Cunningham had been medically assessed as having "an incomplete development of the mind" and needing "special care".
+A niece and two nephews of the dead man sat in the public gallery listening as Mr MacCreanor told the court that their uncle was a man who was known in his local area as someone in need of special care.

+He said his priest said Mr Cunningham had "the mind of a child".

-The lawyer also said the victim was afraid of the Army and people in uniforms and had run away from patrols.
+The lawyer said Mr Cunningham was afraid of the Army and of people in uniform.
+If confronted by soldiers, he was "likely to run away and hide," he said.